Careers360 Logo

 2. Students explore energy transfer through trophic levels, food chains, and ecological pyramids, which are discussed in the Ecosystem Class 12 question answer.

-3. They get to know about the processes of nutrient cycling, including the carbon and phosphorus cycles.
+3. They get to know about the ecosystem services, such as processes of nutrient cycling, including the carbon and phosphorus cycles.

 4. Students also learn ecological succession through the Class 12 Biology Ecosystem question answer.

-Why Class 12 Biology Chapter 12 Ecosystem NCERT Solutions are Important?
+Why Class 12 Biology Chapter 12 Ecosystem NCERT Solutions important?

 The Ecosystem chapter explains how living organisms interact with each other and with the abiotic factors present around them.
 Given below are a few points mentioning the importance of the solutions to understand the ecosystem chapter.